 There are some challenging cow-themed climbs, including Cowlow near Chapel-en-le-Frith, the rarely visited Cowdale, and Cowlishaw Brow, as used by the 2019 Tour of Britain.

 The journey out goes through Millbrook and Stalybridge then climbs over to Mottram and Broadbottom.
 After riding over Ludworth Moor, you descend to Birch Vale and Hayfield before another climb and descent to Chapel-en-le-Frith.

 Dove Holes and Peak Dale are next on the itinerary as you enter true limestone scenery to reach 'Tidza', famous for its well-dressing and a large parish church known as 'The Cathedral in the Peak'.

-After passing through Buxton via Cowdale, you go through the Goyt Valley and climb The Street, then descend past Jenkins Chapel, a challenging hill climb if you were riding in the opposite direction.
-There is another great descent into Bollington, for a till receipt from the Co-op, or anywhere that offers Proof of Passage.
+After passing through Buxton via Cowdale, you go through the Goyt Valley and climb The Street, then past Jenkins Chapel the easy way (it's a challenging climb the other way on the Goyt Peak).
+There is another great descent into Bollington

 Cycle over the Monsall Viaduct